Northam Post Office: History

 The contractors, Messrs Pittman and Totterdill on 10 December 1908, completed construction of the new post office and the building was opened for business on 1 February 1909.
 Coincidental with the new building was the introduction of the underground system of telephone wires.
 It incorporated the clock from the former 1873 post office on a projecting gable to the main street.

-Telegraph operations were relocated to the new telephone exchange building constructed on the south side of post office c.
-1923.
+Telegraph operations were relocated to the new telephone exchange building constructed on the south side of post office around 1923.
 Rear yard alterations to serve motor delivery of mail were implemented in 1936.
 In 1957, the 1873 post office clock, which was by then unserviceable, was removed.

-Major refurbishments in 1961-62 included the addition of new toilets and staff areas, and extensive maintenance.
+Major refurbishments in 1961–62 included the addition of new toilets and staff areas, and extensive maintenance.
 Some site alterations at the rear to provide for vehicle access to the Longline communications facility nearby occurred around the same time.
 A laundry and garage was added to the rear of current building c.
-1966–8.
+1966–68.

 The quarters were refurbished c.
 1985 and in 1994 the post office underwent an internal refurbishment of the postal hall area to standard Australia Post retail design.